No matter what painting you want to do, it requires canvas or special oil painting paper that one of our colleagues here keeps using.

 I hope he will write an article soon too compare canvas to that special wonderful paper.

-I want to make clear that it is my experience and my opinion.
+I want to make clear that it is my experience and my opinion and hopefully you may agree with part of it.

 I started in 2015 with acrylic painting and reached some little success there.
 However when I switched to oil I was at square one again.